PLAYA, A Center for the Intersection of Art and Science

 PLAYA nurtures innovative thinking in the arts and sciences through its residency program on the edge of the Great Basin, to promote dialogue and positive change in the environment and the world.

-We will transform the world through creative inquiry by providing a model residency program that encourages investigation, immersion, and exploration in the arts and sciences.
+We will transform the world through creative inquiry by providing programming that encourages investigation, immersion, and exploration in the arts and sciences.

 The influence of science and art on one another leads to powerful progress in both disciplines.